 No time period is specified during which a lender must act on the notice, if at all.
-The actual effect of this statute remains to be seen, particularly since the only sanction is to allow a prospective purchaser to back out of a contract before closing (not after).
+The actual effect of this statute remains unclear, particularly since the only sanction is to allow a prospective purchaser to back out of a contract before closing (not after).

-The federal Garn-St. Germain Depository Institutions Act, 12 U.S.C. §1701j-3, is among the “applicable law” that limits lenders’ ability to act in matters of due-on-sale:
+The federal Garn-St. Germain Depository Institutions Act, 12 U.S.C.
+Sec.
+1701j-3, is among the applicable law that limits lenders’ ability to act in matters of due-on-sale: